 “OK, Shelley so just when should I praise my little one?”

 Alright.
-Next, let’s break it down with 4 ways to praise your child:
+Next, let’s break it down.

 Obedience.
 A child who doesn’t run out into the parking lot after being told to stay close to mommy… is a good thing!
 I like the word obedience.
 I’m a rule follower, so obedience makes sense to me.
 However, some moms prefer words like compliance or observance.
 It’s all the same.